Cummings Research Park: History

 Brown Engineering (later Teledyne Brown Engineering) was the first to build in the park, opening its campus the inaugural year.
-As America rushed into the space race, other companies quickly followed; these included giant national firms such as Lockheed, Northrop, and IBM, smaller outside firms wanting to open Huntsville operations, and a number of newly organized local enterprises.
+As the United States focused on the Space Race, other companies followed.
+These included large national firms such as Lockheed, Northrop, and IBM, smaller outside firms wanting to open Huntsville operations, and a number of newly organized local enterprises.

 In parallel with the growth of industry occupants, the adjacent academic campus also matured; in 1970, this became the University of Alabama in Huntsville (UAH).
 The UAH Foundation owned a large portion of land in the research park district, and served as a major promoter of development.
 When Milton Cummings died in 1973, the district was renamed the Cummings Research Park (CRP).
 By the end of the 1970s, the development of what is now known as CRP East was nearing completion.